Frequently asked questions about Responsible Service of Alcohol (RSA) training in Victoria.

 An exemption form can be found on the Exemption from RSA training requirements.

-The RSA program register must be readily accessible and available for inspection including access to the device, if using an electronic register, where the RSA program register is stored.
+This information must be readily accessible and available for inspection at any time.
+This includes access to the device, if using an electronic register, where the RSA program register is stored.